NachoMtnz/Portfolio/INSTALL.md

 $ bundle exec jekyll serve
 ```

 To see the template running, open your browser and go to `http://localhost:4000`.
-You should see a copy of the theme's [demo website](https://NachoMtnz.github.io/Portfolio/).
-Now, feel free to customize the theme however you like.
+You should see a copy of the theme's  Now, feel free to customize the theme however you like.
 After you are done, remember to **commit** your final changes.

 ## Deployment